ddkrutkin/Portfolio/Modulomes/Klebsiella pneumoniae/NCBI SRA Data Processing/README.md

 # Klebsiella pneumoniae
-This directory contains all of the processed RNA-seq experiments publically available on NCBI Sequence Read Archive
+This directory contains all of the processed RNA-seq experiments publicly available on NCBI Sequence Read Archive (SRA).

+At the time of processing, NCBI SRA contained 837 publicly available sequencing experiments for Klebsiella pneumoniae.

-Sequencing experiments were broken up into batches of 10 due to storage constraints on Lambda server
+Sequencing experiments were broken up into batches of 10 due to storage constraints on Lambda server.